I have a love for being wow-ed at the movies, this movie wow-ed my wow... sounds dirty, but hear me out...

 About Halfway Through...

-Now we are somewhere in the middle of the movie’s runtime where all this stuff about McConaughey needing to catch a giant tuna fish like it’s his next fix for heroin, there are scenes of Anne Hathaway being beaten by her husband with his belt because she had a scratch on her leg and must always refer to him as ‘daddy’, a random subplot about a woman’s missing cat as the cat pops up everywhere in town, and McConaughey’s son playing video games in a dark room with background noises of his step-father beating the crap out of his mom.
-After much needed hate-sex between McConaughey and Hathaway, McConaughey reluctantly accepts her offer to kill her husband and demands to see his son in addition to the ten million dollars that she has promised.
+Now we are somewhere in the middle of the movie’s runtime where all this stuff about McConaughey needing to catch a giant tuna fish like it’s his next fix for heroin, there are scenes of Anne Hathaway being beaten by her husband with his belt because she had a scratch on her leg and must always refer to him as ‘daddy,' a random subplot about a woman’s missing cat as the cat pops up everywhere in town, and McConaughey’s son playing video games in a dark room with background noises of his step-father beating the crap out of his mom.
+After much-needed hate-sex between McConaughey and Hathaway, McConaughey reluctantly accepts her offer to kill her husband and demands to see his son in addition to the ten million dollars that she has promised.
 On top of all this other stuff going on, there is also a strange and lanky man in a suit that has been constantly trying to speak with McConaughey this whole movie.
-Randomly showing up on shore and walking into the water in his full attire, running after his boat on the docks as he becomes concerned about being twenty seconds late in missing his chance, appearing on busses to stare McConaughey down, etc. Finally this man gets his chance as he arrives at McConaughey’s doorstep in the middle of the night as a tropical storm brews.
+He randomly shows up onshore and walks into the water in his full attire, running after his boat on the docks as he becomes concerned about being twenty seconds late in missing his chance, appearing on busses to stare McConaughey down, etc. Finally, this man gets his chance as he arrives at McConaughey’s doorstep in the middle of the night as a tropical storm brews.
 And what was all this chase for, you may ask?
 Well to sell Matthew McConaughey a fish finder of course!
 That’s right.
 This man has been running all around town like a madman so he can sell a fish finder.
 But not just any fish finder, this one is special.
 This is guaranteed to catch the one that he’s been looking for.
 The big one.
-Or as he calls it… ‘Justice’.
+Or as he calls it… ‘Justice.'

 But Wait… There’s More!